chibunduuchechi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switches from current user to Bettys
+prints effectively the username of current user